Bibliome/alvisnlp/docs/reference/converter/OverlappingBehaviour.md

-# OverlappingBehaviour
+<h1 class="converter">OverlappingBehaviour</h1>

 ## Synopsis

-Specifies the behaviour of [PatternMatcher](../module/PatternMatcher) when attempting to match sequence of overlapping annotations.
+Specifies the behaviour of <a href="../module/PatternMatcher" class="module">PatternMatcher</a> when attempting to match sequence of overlapping annotations.

 ## String conversion